UBC-MDS/exploratory-data-viz/chapters/en/slides/module4/module4_01.md

 to the pattern of the faint grey gridlines in the previous slide.

-Within each rectangle of this grid, we will count the number of observations and represent the count value with a color.
+Within each rectangle of this grid, we will count the number of observations and represent the count value with a colour.

 The result of these operations is the heatmap shown in this slide, which enables us to see a level of detail we could not perceive in the scatter